Ozzie Albies Player Props: Braves vs. Padres

 Ozzie Albies At The Plate

-- Albies is batting .212 with a home run and a walk.
+- Albies is batting .222 with a home run and two walks.

-- Albies has picked up a hit in six games this year (75.0%), including one multi-hit game.
+- Albies has had a base hit in seven of nine games this year, and multiple hits once.

+- He has hit a home run in one of nine games, and in 2.6% of his plate appearances.

 - In three games this year, Albies has picked up an RBI, with more than one RBI once.